antoinet/virtualab/README.md

 ## Setup Instructions

+### 1 Configuration File

+Copy `config.yaml.example` to `config.yaml`.
+This is where all the lab's configuration settings are stored.

+### 2 DigitalOcean Personal Access Token

+Create a full access personal access token and store it in `config.yaml` under `digitalocean.token`.

+For details follow the instructions at [How to Create a Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/).

-### DNS Setup
+### 3 DNS Setup

 You need to delegate your lab DNS domain to digitalocean.
-To update your domain's delegation, use the following name server addresses at the registrar:
+To update your domain's delegation, set the following name server addresses at your registrar:

 ```
 ns1.digitalocean.com